Dynamic Programming

 (Already posted as part of All Possible Cuts in All Possible Intervals For Choosing Last Operation)

-You can always just find the Longest Palindromic subsequence and use that. str.length - LPS.length
+You can always just find the Longest Palindromic subsequence and use that.

-Similarly, you can also use the Longest Common Subsequence technique.
-You need to do an LCS on str
+will also give you the same answer.Similarly, you can also use the Longest Common Subsequence technique.
+You need to do an LCS on

-and then str.length - LCS(str, str.reverse())
+and thenstr.length - LCS(str, str.reverse())

 will give you the same answer.